-The EAT remitted the case to the same tribunal to determine the two issues.
+The EAT remitted both matters to the same tribunal for reconsideration.